Sickle Cell Disease

 - Staying hydrated by drinking plenty of water

 - Antibiotics.
 These are strongly recommended for children of younger than five, but are optional for older individuals.
-Should a fever develop, the individual should receive prompt medical attention regardless of whether or not they are on antibiotics.
+Should a fever develop, the individual should receive prompt medical attention regardless of whether or not they are on antibiotics

 If a painful episode is severe, professional medical attention should be sought as soon as possible.
 If fever appears, medical attention should be sought right away: fever is a medical emergency in people with SCD.

 In people with frequent and severe pain resulting from SCD, hydroxyurea treatment is currently the standard.
 Hydroxyurea increases the concentration of functioning hemoglobin.
-This in turn reduces painful episodes and acute chest syndrome, as well as the need for hospitalisation and the number of blood transfusions a person with SCD may need.
+This in turn reduces painful episodes and acute chest syndrome, as well as the need for hospitalization and the number of blood transfusions a person with SCD may need.

 A blood transfusion can be used to treat acute chest syndrome or severe anemia, as well as to prevent or treat certain complications.
 Blood transfusions, however, are not considered routine due to the complications they can cause, meaning they are only carried out when considered absolutely necessary.